cfpb/source-code-policy/practice.md

 18f-init
 ```

-It's still recommended to copy and paste [this paragraph for the end of your README](https://github.com/18F/open-source-policy/blob/exceptions/README.md#public-domain) that sums up what's going on.
+It's also recommended to copy and paste [this paragraph for the end of your README](https://github.com/18F/open-source-policy/blob/exceptions/README.md#public-domain) that sums up what's going on.

 ### Working in public

-18F believes in [working in public](https://18f.gsa.gov/2014/07/31/working-in-public-from-day-1/) to the greatest extent we can.
+18F believes in [working in public](https://18f.gsa.gov/2014/07/31/working-in-public-from-day-1/).
 It creates a healthier working environment, a more collaborative process, and just better software.

-All 18F team members are expected to make new source code repositories public from creation.
+All 18F team members are expected to make new source code repositories public from the time of creation.

-There are some times when we may temporarily delay open sourcing our work:

-* **Before the ink is dry**.
-It's common for 18F to begin work on code before formally signing and completing an "inter-agency agreement" (IAA) with our client.
-Generally speaking, until an IAA is signed, the project has not formally begun, and we are not able to discuss a project publicly.

-* **Brief experimentation**.
-This could be work that a team member wants to share with another team member before clearing through agency processes, or to "whiteboard" out an idea that they want to propose in a small group.
-This shouldn't last more than 10 business days, after which the code should be made public or deleted.

-* **Confidentiality agreements.** At times, we may undertake projects subject to temporary confidentiality agreements, embargos, or other holds on disclosure.
-In this case, the branding, design, and other identifying information may be private until a specified time, arranged at the beginning of the work.

-Other situations might arise that demand a delay in publishing source code &mdash; an 18F team member should consult with the rest of the team if they believe their situation merits a delay.

-General nervousness and embarrassment, on 18F's part or on the part of an agency partner, are not good enough reasons to keep source code closed through the development process.

-### Source Code Release
+### Delays and exceptions

-18F's Open Source Policy lists [3 classes of exceptions](https://github.com/18F/open-source-policy/blob/master/policy.md#exceptions) under which we will not ever release source code:
+Our policy lists [3 classes of exceptions](https://github.com/18F/open-source-policy/blob/master/policy.md#exceptions) for which we will not release source code:

 1. We don't have the rights to release the code.
 2. The code's public release is restricted by a specific law or regulation (for example, arms control).
 3. Some other "compelling interest" that is "rare [and] documented publicly", listed below.

+There are a couple of categories of "compelling interests" where we may _temporarily_ delay open sourcing our work:

+* **Before the ink is dry**.
+It's common for 18F to begin work on code before formally signing and completing an "inter-agency agreement" (IAA) with our partner.
+Generally speaking, until an IAA is signed the project has not formally begun, and we are not able to discuss a project publicly.

+* **Brief experimentation**.
+This could be work that a team member wants to share with another team member before clearing through partner agency processes, or to "whiteboard" out an idea that they want to propose in a small group.
+This shouldn't last more than 10 business days, by which time the code should be made public or removed from 18F's version control systems.

 #### Exceptions

-18F currently has **no projects** for which we will not release the source code.
+18F currently has **no projects** for which we will not ever release the source code.

+18F has one project where source code will be released at a later time:

+* [US Citizenship & Immigration Services](http://www.uscis.gov/) - Project agreement pre-dated the creation of 18F's open source policy.
+18F will work with USCIS to coordinate publication of source code as components are publicly released.
+Components based on existing open source projects will remain open throughout development.